-Grading: Work will be graded on: individual progress and growth throughout the semester, originality, craftsmanship, technique, level of challenge and concept.
-Effort, class participation, and , especially, your sense of exploration; that is, your willingness to take risks in the process of creating art
+This work will be graded on: individual progress and growth throughout the semester, originality, craftsmanship, technique, level of challenge and concept.
+The other part of your grade depends on your effort, class participation, and , especially, your sense of exploration; that is, your willingness to take risks in the process of creating art.